dan77272/panda-hub-task-two/README.md

-This UI includes a Kanban board with multiple columns (lanes).
-Users are able to drag and drop items between lanes.
+A pixel-perfect Kanban board built with Next.js, TypeScript, and TailwindCSS, following the provided Figma design.
+Users can drag and drop items between lanes, with their positions saved using localStorage so the state persists when navigating away or refreshing.

 ## Tech Stack
 - Next.js